 On the evening of April 4th (the second night of the 2017 COABE1 conference), some 30-40 adult educators from around the country came together after a long day of workshops for some extracurricular inspiration in math – a new Adult Numeracy Network (ANN)2 event called ANN Under 10.

 The goal of ANN under 10 is for teachers to continue to work on the ideas inspired by the talks.
 The talks themselves are wonderful, but the real work is what happens in the classrooms and practice of the teachers who watch them.
 In addition to raising questions, each talk ends with a specific call-to-action.
-For the talks that resonate with you, try to answer the call-to-action and report back on what happens.
+For the talks that resonate with you, answer the call-to-action and report back on what happens.
 The talks were recorded and posted online to allow even more adult educators to participate.
 We set up a simple platform to allow teachers to watch the videos and to communicate with each other.

 Each of those talks is a first step in a discussion about improving the math education of our amazing students: